Oral cancer: Signs and symptoms

-The signs and symptoms of oral cancer depend on the location of the tumor but are generally thin, irregular, white patches in the mouth.
-They can also be a mix of red and white patches (mixed red and white patches are much more likely to be cancerous when biopsied).
+The signs and symptoms of oral cancer depend on the location of the tumor but are generally thin, irregular, red and/or white patches in the mouth.
 The classic warning sign is a persistent rough patch with ulceration, and a raised border that is minimally painful.
 On the lip, the ulcer is more commonly crusting and dry, and in the pharynx it is more commonly a mass.
-It can also be associated with a white patch, loose teeth, bleeding gums, persistent ear ache, a feeling of numbness in the lip and chin, or swelling.
+It can also be associated with loose teeth, bleeding gums, persistent ear ache, a feeling of numbness in the lip and chin, or swelling.
+When the cancer extends to the oropharynx (back of the throat), there can also be difficulty swallowing.